Price does not equal quality! Our fourth rule of Reverse Wine Snobbery is Wine Under $20 Is Not A Compromise.

-There’s also the infamous French experiment where testers dyed a white wine red (using a tasteless and odorless dye) and asked wine students (who did not know it was the same wine) to describe it before and after.
+There's also the infamous French experiment where testers dyed a white wine red (using a tasteless and odorless dye) and asked wine students (who did not know it was the same wine) to describe it before and after.
 The result was that students described the very same wine vastly differently solely based on whether they thought they were drinking a white or red wine.
 [This was recently (Dec 2019) put to the test again by Food Research International, with similar results.]

 Richard Wiseman, a psychologist at Hertfordshire University in England, tested hundreds of drinkers to determine if they could tell the difference between a cheap wine and a wine that costs two to three times the price.
 He found that the subjects picked out the more expensive wine only 53 percent of the time — essentially the same rate as if they had simply guessed.
 He concluded: "Normally when a product is that much more expensive, you would expect to be able to tell the difference."
 BINGO!

 And how about the case where a group of researchers set out to determine if simply knowing the price of a wine before tasting it would change people's perception of it?
 Using an MRI machine to scan people's brains as they unknowingly tried the same wine at different price points showed that simply telling them that a wine is more expensive actually made their brains think it tastes better!